rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 I had never before attended a (large) tech conference such as this before, not even virtually or online.

+Apparently, it was necessary for [re:Invent] to go completely virtual on 2020 -- two years ago.
+This made a whole lot of sense really, since the majority of the world was in the midst (and throes) of the ongoing COVID Pandemic at around that time.

+In fact, 2020 was technically the first _full_ year that COVID had to spread, so the world was truly introduced (and _exposed_) to COVID-19 at around that time.
+So yes, it appears re:Invent in 2020 took place completely online.

+According [to sources](https://chronosphere.io/learn/revisiting-last-months-aws-reinvent-2021), re:Invent 2021 transitioned back to in-person (with vaccination and mask requirements) in Las Vegas, Nevada.

+Some sources claim there were fewer attendees last year, 2021 -- around 25,000 people, or close to half the amount of usual attendees -- at least based on numbers from the pre-pandemic era.
+I suppose this makes sense, as the world as a whole was still recovering from the COVID pandemic at around that time, and a lot of people still (such as me) opted not to attend the event in-person that year at all.

+That's not even taking into account the registration costs for individual attendees -- attending the full conference in person costs $1799; but you can view a lot of the events live and virtually for free.

+Me attending [AWS re:Invent] _this_ year, turned out to be something of a fluke and a "happy accident", and in all honesty -- it wasn't something I had really planned on doing.
+The idea (to attend) was brought up, I promptly accepted, ended up going -- and I wouldn't change a thing in these regards.

 That taken into account, it most decidedly turned out to be a _cool_ experience that I was able to attend [re:Invent] in person this year, 2022.
-Certainly not life-altering or earth-shattering, and speaking rather candidly -- it was somewhat devastating and mentally-exhausting in many respects.
+Certainly not life-altering or earth-shattering, and speaking rather candidly -- it was rather devastating and mentally-exhausting in many respects.

 _But_, the real question here is: